JurgenOnAzure/build-speech-recognition-solution-microsoft-azure/rest-samples/README.md

    For help on using collections, see here: https://learning.postman.com/docs/getting-started/importing-and-exporting-data.

-3. The collection uses the following variables, so make sure to create them in Postman, and fill in the right values from your own Search Service account:
+3. The collection uses the following variables, so make sure to create them in Postman, and fill in the right values from your own Translator Service account:

    ![enter image description here](/rest-samples/readme-postman-collection-variables.png)